 - E is the modulus of elasticity, in MPa (lbf/in.2);

 - DT is the normal design temperature minus installation temperature, in °C (°F);

 - a is the thermal expansion coefficient of the shell material, in mm/[mm-°C] (in./[in.-°F])

 - To reduce the nozzle rotation effect, it is recommended to turn the pipe 90° very close to the tank nozzle.

-To consider this effect you need to specify the filling height, and product density in “Tank Nozzle” object.
+To consider this effect you need to specify the filling height and product density in the “Tank Nozzle” object.

 Storage Tank Nozzle Flexibility

 Tank nozzle flexibility can be calculated using the API 650 code or Nozzle-FEM software.

 Storage Tank Nozzle Allowable Loads

 The first method is according to API 650.
 The allowable values envelopes for moments ML, MC, and axial force FR are shown in the pictures below